Herman Branson: Later career and controversy

-In 1984 Branson wrote Pauling biographers Victor and Mildred Goertzel implying that his contribution to the alpha helix had been greater than the final paper indicated.
-"I took my work to Pauling who told me that he thought they [the proposed alpha and gamma helixes] were too tight, that he thought that a protein molecule should have a much larger radius so that water molecules could fit down inside and cause the protein to swell," he wrote.
+In 1984, Branson wrote Pauling biographers Victor and Mildred Goertzel implying that his contribution to the α helix had been greater than the final paper indicated.
+"I took my work to Pauling who told me that he thought they [the proposed α and γ helixes] were too tight, that he thought that a protein molecule should have a much larger radius so that water molecules could fit down inside and cause the protein to swell," he wrote.
 "I went back and worked unsuccessfully to find such a structure."
-When he received Pauling's note with the draft manuscript, Branson wrote, "I interpreted this letter as establishing that the alpha and gamma in my paper were correct and that the subsequent work done was cleaning up or verifying.
+When he received Pauling's note with the draft manuscript, Branson wrote, "I interpreted this letter as establishing that the α and γ in my paper were correct and that the subsequent work done was cleaning up or verifying.
 The differences were nil."
 He added in his letter to the Goertzels that he "resented" the later attention lavished on Pauling and Corey.
 The conservative watchdog group Accuracy in Media referred to the incident in an attack on Pauling in 1994.
 The available records, historical context, knowledge of the personalities involved, and studies of Pauling's laboratory and methods at the time have led most historians to accord greater credit to Pauling and Corey.